So, you now know how to grow pot, and your marijuana plant is ready for harvest! How exciting!

 Dry Your Weed in the Sun

-Also known as the Sun Dry Method, this is one of the best methods for quick drying marijuana, although it may not be the fastest way to dry weed.
-Before placing your cannabis in the sun, put it in a brown bag.
-Placing the marijuana in the sun helps remove humidity.
-The paper ensures that your weed dries completely.
+Also known as the Sun Dry Method, this is one of the more traditional methods for quick drying pot, although it may not be the fastest way or easiest to control.
+Before placing your cannabis in the sun, put it in a brown bag or a plastic container using a crutch so that it is not touching the plastic.
+Placing your pot in the sun forcefully removes humidity.
+The paper bag ensures that your weed dries completely.
+If you go the plastic container route, the weed must be positioned so that it is not on the plastic-- moisture will pool on the plastic.

 The Sun Drying Method is best used when it is hot outside.
 The pro is that it provides you with a quick fix.
 Your weed will be ready after two days if the air is not very humid.
 The downside to this method is that the sun destroys the terpenes that give your weed its scent.
 It also dissolves the cannabinoids that get you high.

-A new company called CannaFreeze is manufacturing a freeze-drying unit, to be used by weed growers to dry their cannabis fast.
+On the opposite end of the spectrum, there are many companies that are now manufacturing freeze-drying units, to be used by weed growers to dry their cannabis fast.
 The freezer freezes your weed, turning the moisture into crystals.

 The tiny water crystals are sucked from the plant using a low-pressure vacuum.
 The freezing unit leaves your marijuana without water and full of cannabinoids and terpenes.
 After 21 hours, your cannabis is more potent and resistant to dreadful conditions.